nlgranger/SeqTools/docs/index.rst

 .. toctree::
    :hidden:
-   :maxdepth: 3
+   :includehidden:

    installation
    tutorial
    reference
+   examples

 .. testsetup::

    import lproc
+   import time

 LazyProc
 ========

-TLDR; Like python's itertools but with lazy evaluation on indexable sequences.
+TLDR; Like python's itertools but for index based access with lazy evaluation.

-This library provides simple helper functions for lazy evaluation of sequences such as lists.
-It can be used to quickly design and evaluate chained transformations pipelines.
+This library is designed to facilitate the manipulation and transformation of sequences (anything that supports `__getitem__` such as lists).
+It was concieved with **lazy evaluation** in mind to help setup and test chained transformations pipelines very quickly.
+It also supports **slice based indexing** and **item assignment** when possible so that you can forget that you are not working with lists!

-Lazy evaluation is easily understood by looking an example:
+Lazy evaluation is easily understood by looking at this example:

 >>> def do(x):
 ...     print("-> computing now")